Where To Have Lunch In The West Loop

 La Josie has three bars and a great rooftop deck, and it’s a lively place at any time of day.
 But it also happens to serve really good food, so it’s worth visiting even if day-drinking isn’t on your agenda.
 The best things here are the tacos (all on house-made tortillas) and Mexican classics like enchiladas.
 And if you do decide to stay and have some margaritas, we support that decision, too.

 Bar Siena is loud and fun, and an overall great place to go with anyone from out of town.
 There’s a huge bar dominating the first floor, and a larger dining area upstairs that’s perfect for groups.
-Pastas and wood-fired pizzas make up most of the menu, and they’re great - the prosciutto and fig pizza has a nice balance of sweet and savory, and the duck mac and cheese is always delicious.
+Pastas and wood-fired pizzas make up most of the menu, and they’re great—the truffle mushroom is as truffle-y as you want it to be and the short rib lasagana is always delicious.
 Think of this as the practice bunny hill before going all-out for a sceney downtown Chicago dinner.